jdiasn/lidarwind/README.rst

 lidarwind results from an effort to create a package that is flexible and easy to process observations recorded by the WindCube Doppler lidar.
 The package development started in 2021 when I had to retrieve wind profiles from the 6-beam observations.

-This current version focuses on the WindCube's and RPG Cloud Radar observations, and the wind retrievals are dedicated to the PPI, 6-beam and DBS observations. strategies.
+This current version focuses on the WindCube's and RPG Cloud Radar observations, and the wind retrievals are dedicated to the PPI, 6-beam and DBS observations.
 However, the package can be extended to process other Doppler lidar's and radar's observations.